 Black Box Theater

-Description: The Black Box theatre is a flexible space that serves as the home for the Black Box dance Club (see "Clubs and Initiatives"), as well as a venue to present plays or any programming requiring auditorium seating.
+Description: The Black Box theatre is a flexible space to hold performances that require theatrical lighting and sound.
+It also has a fixed projector and screen for showing films.
 It holds 49 auditorium seats on raised risers with the option to add 30 folding chairs for an overall seating capacity of 79.
 Seating cannot be placed left of the stage because it will block the fire exit.
 Two columns frame a tile floor 20 foot wide by 20 foot deep, The entire area in front of the seating including the carpeted area is 42 foot wide by 20 foot deep area.
 Total occupancy is 125.

 There is a separate booth for audio playback and theatrical lighting control.
 The Black Box Dance Club uses DJ lights that flicker while traditional performances use the standard theatrical lighting.
 A backstage area provides a space to store scenery and a dressing room.
 To meet fire regulations, a spinkler system has been added.

-The Black Box Theatre Manager for AY12-13 is David Lennington.
-He supports the general operations, maintains the equipment and provides assistance to groups using the theatre primarily when the college office is closed.
+The Black Box Student Theatre Manager for AY 15-16 is Forrest Daughtery.
+He supports the general operations of the theatre, monitor equipment and provide assistance to groups using the theatre.
+They also provide training on the film projection equipment.

 Food and drink in the Black Box theatre is allowed.